lebigot/realtime_annotate/README.rst

 """"""""""""""""""

-The ``annotate`` command launches the real-time annotation process (see the screenshot_ in the Overview).
+The ``annotate`` command launches the real-time annotation process (see the screenshot_ in the overview).
 Keyboard keys are converted into time-stamped annotations, and existing annotations automatically scroll on the screen.